Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 • Do not store birdseed or food in the garage.
 Birds often end up in garages in search of food.
 Don’t give them anything that will lure them!

 • Keep the windows and door closed.
 Do you repeatedly have problems with birds entering your garage?
 Then as far as possible, keep the garage doors and windows closed.
 As an alternative, install bird nets over the windows.
-This way you will be able to leave the windows open without fear that a bird will come in.
+By placing netting, you will be able to leave the windows open without fear that a bird will come in.

 • Remove birds from the garage as soon as they enter.
 If you give the bird enough time it will begin to make a nest in the garage.
-Once it has done that, it will be really tricky for you to remove it.
+Once unwanted birds start nesting, it will be really tricky for you to remove them.

 Conclusion